gogobook/my-asp-dot-net/ch8.md

 example before you can really appreciate their usefulness.
 The next section presents two delegate examples.
 The first one simply uses delegates to call a couple of different operations.
-It illustrates how to pass delegates to methods and how you can use arrays of delegates— although arguably it still doesn’t do much that you couldn’t do a lot more simply without delegates.
+It illustrates how to pass delegates to methods and how you can use arrays of delegates—— although arguably it still doesn’t do much that you couldn’t do a lot more simply without delegates.
 The second, much more complex, example presents a BubbleSorter class, which implements a method to